Setting Up Environment Variables and Configurations in NestJS

 *.env.*

-2. Validate Environment Variables: Use a validation library like joi to ensure that all required environment variables are set and valid.
+2. Validate Environment Variables: Use a validation library like Joi to ensure all required environment variables are set and valid.

 Conclusion

-Setting up environment variables using the dotenv package in a NestJS application helps in managing different configurations for various environments.
-By creating separate .env files for each environment and loading them appropriately, you can ensure that your application uses the correct settings in development, testing, and production.
+Setting up environment variables using the dotenv package in a NestJS application simplifies configuration management across various environments.
+By creating separate .env files for development, testing, and production, you ensure your application uses the correct settings and keeps sensitive information such as database credentials secure.

 Contribution